pp3times/zmk-config-drift-v3-editor/README.md

 <br/><br/>

 >[!Note]
->The frame and outer parts of the previous version (Drift Keyboard V2) will all fit on this version as all the screw holes are in the same positions.
+>The frame and outer parts of the previous version (Drift Keyboard V2) will all fit on this version.
 >However, the PCB is slightly expanded around the microcontroller area due to it being more populated.